-We just completed photography of several of the pieces in our “Fashion Timeline” exhibition, and this dress photographed so beautifully (well, because it is so beautiful) that I felt it deserved a blog post of its own.
+This piece is currently on exhibit at the Kent State University Museum in the “Fashion Timeline,” which is an permanent installation featuring a survey of historical pieces from our collection covering 200 years from 1750 to 1950.
+The pieces are rotated out regularly and this robe à la française will remain on view through summer 2014.
+We just completed photography of several of the pieces from our latest rotation, and this dress photographed so beautifully (well, because it is so beautiful) that I felt it deserved a blog post of its own.

 This dress is made from a luxurious textile which has a striped ground with beautiful ombré blue stripes on the cream.
 There is then a pattern woven with a supplementary warp so that the figures are in twill weave while the ground weave is satin.
 The resulting textile has a subtle variation of color and texture.
 The peach or salmon color has faded over the years and is darker and brighter in the folds, but this does not diminish its beauty.

 Obviously this gown was intended as a showcase for this stunning fabric, which cascades uninterrupted from neck to hem in the back.
 The fabric has been carefully laid out so that the stripes fall down along the center of the Watteau pleats.
 The fabric that has been pleated into the ruched trim, however, is arranged so that the stripes run horizontally.
 These decoratively pleated pieces are edged with braid that carefully coordinates with the fabric of the robe.